shreyas-sriram/security-engineer-job-search/questions.md

 </p>
 </details>

-## Information Security Engineer, Regeneron Pharmaceuticals
+## Information Security Engineer, Regeneron
 > 14 Aug 2017

 <details><summary>Why do you like to work here?</summary>